Blueberry Moscow Mules

 Blueberry Moscow Mule

-• Pour the ginger beer, vodka and lime juice in a copper cup and stir.
+• Pour the vodka, blueberry syrup, and lime juice into a copper cup.

 • Give it another stir and garnish with blueberries and a lime wedge.